Drug-Free Schools and Communities Act

 Texas A&M University conducts a Biennial Review of our participation in the Drug-Free Schools and Communities Act.

-- DAAPP Notice sent to TAMU, TAMUG, and TAMU employees
+- DAAPP Notice sent to TAMU employees (includes Texas A&M Health)

 Human Resources and Organizational Effectiveness

 979-458-3684 for Alcohol and Drug Testing Program information

 All other counseling inquiries:

 - Alcohol and Drug Education Program http://studentlife.tamu.edu/hp/aod

 - Health, Safety, and Security https://reslife.tamu.edu/living/safety

 - Rehabilitation Program for Alcohol & Drug Abuse https://employees.tamu.edu/resources/alcohol-drug-testing/